|

 C46 var, 80¢, local precancel, plate number 24593

-It is possible the local precancel was added long after contemporary usage to create a philatelic curiosity.
+It seems likely that the local precancel was added long after contemporary usage to create a philatelic curiosity.
 It is doubtful that the Drummond, Montana post office, serving a population of ~500 at the time, had a major need for 80¢ airmail stamps at all, much less precancels.

 Scott